 The Statement of Revenues, Expenses and Changes in Net Assets presents the revenues earned and expenses incurred during the year as either operating or non-operating activities.
-All things being equal, a public university's dependency on state aid and gifts will result in operating deficits.
-This is because the financial reporting model classifies state appropriations and gifts as non-operating revenues.
+All things being equal, a public University's dependency on state aid and gifts will result in operating deficits.
+The GASB requires state appropriations and gifts to be classified as non-operating revenues.
 The utilization of long-lived assets, referred to as capital assets, is reflected in the financial statements as depreciation, which amortizes the cost of an asset over its expected useful life.

 Changes in total net assets as presented on the Statement of Net Assets are based on the activity presented in the Statement of Revenues, Expenses, and Changes in Net Assets.
-The purpose of the statement is to present the revenues received by the University, both operating and non-operating, and the expenses paid by the University, operating and non-operating, and any other revenues, expenses, gains and losses received or spent by the University.

-Generally speaking, operating revenues are received for providing goods and services to the various customers and constituencies of the University.
-Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the University.
+The purpose of the statement is to present the revenues received by the institution, both operating and non-operating, and the expenses paid by the institution, operating and non-operating, and any other revenues, expenses, gains and losses received or spent by the institution.
+Generally speaking, operating revenues are received for providing goods and services to the various customers and constituencies of the institution.
+Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the institution.
 Non-operating revenues are revenues received for which goods and services are not provided.

-Condensed Statement of Revenues, Expenses and Changes in Net Assets for the year ended June 30, 2002:
+Condensed Summary of Revenues, Expenses and Changes in Net Assets